ainarku/sweater-weather/README.md

 # Django Weather Application

-This weather application, built using Django, requests, and OpenWeatherMap API, allows users to access weather information by default for the city of Tallinn or by entering a specific city name.
+This is a weather application, built using Django, requests and OpenWeatherMap API.
+It allows users to access weather information by default for the city of Tallinn or by entering a specific city name.

 ## Framework